GRA-AFCH/DDS-AD9910-Arduino-Shield/README.md

 | EGEN - External Generator     |  X   |   X   |    X     |    V    |   X   |    V    |
 |-------------------------------------------------------------------------------------|
 </pre>

+Where V means that the component must be installed (soldered), and X - means that the component must be removed